Wait? Juan Soto got out? Also, the Nationals lost to the Reds in 11.

 Before Garrett beat Soto, the 22-year-old needed to reach in four more plate appearances to tie the modern record set by Williams in 1957.
 Ward’s legendary streak, achieved in 1893, was still five away.
 But in the end, it was not meant to be.
 Soto fell behind 0-1, then 1-2, then walked back to the dugout in shame, staring at the unmarked barrel of his bat.

+“He’s been unbelievable," Nationals Manager Dave Martinez said.
+“He’s one of the best when it comes to plate discipline, and you see it every night.
+It doesn’t shock me that he’s doing what he’s doing.”

 Earlier in the contest, Soto walked and scored twice, chugging in on Josh Bell’s double and a single for Keibert Ruiz off Reds starter Sonny Gray.
 On Bell’s liner to right, Soto wheeled around from first, sliding wide of home before reaching ahead of Tucker Barnhart’s tag.
 Ruiz, to his credit, launched his first homer for Washington and logged two singles, notching his third multi-hit game of the week.

 Alcides Escobar added a solo shot to straightaway center in the third.

-The pitching, however, couldn’t hold the lead.
+The pitching just couldn’t hold the lead.

+“I’m not trying to do too much.
+Before I was jumping a little bit, swinging on everything," Ruiz explained of his recent success.
+"Right now, I’m trying to focus on just swinging at my pitch until I get to two strikes.
+That’s what I can control.”

 Starter Paolo Espino allowed two homers in five innings: a two-run blast for Max Schrock and a pinch-hit, solo blast for Delino DeShields.
 Once Espino exited at 86 pitches, Nick Castellanos took Alberto Baldonado deep, knotting the score.
 And after Baldonado was hooked, having walked Joey Votto on four pitches, more damage followed.

 At first, Andrés Machado was helped by sharp defense.
 Kyle Farmer’s blooper to center turned into a force out at second — all because Lane Thomas fired to Luis García without missing a beat, then García scooped the throw like a first baseman.
 But Eugenio Suárez, the next batter, soon laced a two-run homer.
 Then the Reds (79-75) stretched their lead against Patrick Murphy and Sean Nolin in the seventh.